patrickkunka/mixitup/README.md

 </div>
 ```

-If you prefer to use the `class` attribute exclusively for styling, `data` attributes can be used as an alternative to the above and provide a seperation of presentational and behavioral information in your markup:
+If you prefer to use the `class` attribute exclusively for styling, HTML5 data attributes can be used as an alternative to the above and provide a seperation of presentational and behavioral information in your markup:

 ```html
 <div class="my-container-styling-class" data-ref="container">